alexgunkel/logbook/documentation/Frontend.md

 ## Built-in Frontend-Application
 This package is already shipped with a small and simple log viewer.
-This web frontend will available over port `8080` by default.
+This web frontend listens on port `:8080` by default.
 It is important, that *LogBook* has the same domain as the application you are monitoring.
 Otherwise your browser won't handle the cookie correctly.